A Brief Guide: The Crown Estate

 The idea that half the nation's coastline and the sea bed could be the private property of the Windsor family is, of course, absurd.

-And it is being challenged.
+And it has been challenged.
 In March 2014 the Scottish Affairs Committee of Parliament said in a report that the Scottish seabed and shore should be taken from the Crown Estate and put under the control of the Scottish Parliament.
 In its report on this The Independent stated that "Ian Davidson, chairman of the committee, said that if Scots were given power over the sea, then he expected people in England and Wales would press for the same rights, but warned that the Royal Family might oppose the move".

 Later that year three Scottish island local authorities, Shetland, Orkney and the Western Isles, called on the UK government to devolve to them responsibility for the Crown Estate assets in their jurisdictions.